-The Company earns prize revenue from its winnings from various esports tournaments and competitions that the Luminosity Gaming teams enter into.
+The Company earns prize revenue from its winnings from various esports tournaments and competitions that Luminosity teams enter into.
 Revenue is recognized once the competition ends.

-The Company earns league fees from the Luminosity Gaming teams being participants in certain various esports leagues.
+The Company earns league fees from Luminosity teams being participants in certain various esports leagues.
 These fees are recognized over the term of the participation in the league.